sven-hash/docs/docs/integrations/socks5-client.md

 description: "How to run the Nym Socks5 client on a desktop or server machine."
 title: Socks5 Client
 ---
+import useBaseUrl from '@docusaurus/useBaseUrl';
+import ThemedImage from '@theme/ThemedImage';

 :::note
 The Nym Socks5 Client was built in the [building nym](/docs/next/run-nodes/build-nym/) section.
 If you haven't yet built Nym and want to run the code on this page, go there first.
 :::

+Many existing applications are able to use the SOCKS5 proxy protocol.
+If you want to send such an application's traffic through the mixnet, you can use the `nym-socks5-client` to bounce network traffic through the Nym network, like this:

+<ThemedImage
+  alt="Overview diagram of the Nym network" sources={{
+    light: useBaseUrl('/img/docs/nym-socks5-architecture.png'),
+    dark: useBaseUrl('/img/docs/nym-socks5-architecture-dark.png'),
+  }}
+/>

+There are 2 pieces of software that work together to send SOCKS5 traffic through the mixnet: the `nym-socks5-client`, and the `nym-network-requester`.

+The `nym-socks5-client` allows you to do the following from your local machine:
+* Take a TCP data stream from a application that can send traffic via SOCKS5.
+* Chop up the TCP stream into multiple Sphinx packets, assigning sequence numbers to them, while leaving the TCP connection open for more data
+* Send the Sphinx packets through the mixnet to a [Nym Network Requester](/docs/next/run-nodes/nodes/requester).
+Packets are shuffled and mixed as they transit the mixnet.

+The `nym-network-requester` then reassembles the original TCP stream using the packets' sequence numbers, and make the intended request.
+It will then chop up the response into Sphinx packets and send them back through the mixnet to your  `nym-socks5-client`.
+The application will then receive its data, without even noticing that it wasn't talking to a "normal" SOCKS5 proxy!

 ### Viewing command help